JiHong88/suneditor/README_V3_TEMP.md

 		browserAdaptor,
 		RegisterHTMLHandler
 	},
-	// exportPdf (Rather than using the library below, I recommend processing it on the server.)
+	// exportPDF (Rather than using the library below, I recommend processing it on the server.)
 	html2canvas: html2canvas,
 	jsPDF: jsPDF
 	// codeMirror6